psenough/NPlusPlusAssistant/README.md

 * way to inject maps into map packs to facilitate composing map packs

-* option to change save/backup directory
+* option to change save/backup directory (settings/config file)

 * note mentioning metanet palettes aren't listed ingame until you unlock them, even if they are in the Palettes directory, unless you rename them to something else; they are being included as installing options as references for people who want to make their own palettes